Don Cherry: Team Canada, Saskatoon Blues, Mississauga IceDogs

-Cherry was the part-owner and the former coach of the Ontario Hockey League's Mississauga IceDogs.
+Cherry was involved with the Ontario Hockey League's Mississauga IceDogs as part-owner from 1998—2002 and as the coach from 2001—2002.
 As owner and general manager, he gained notoriety by refusing to take part in the CHL import draft, and by only playing North American-born players.
 The IceDogs' first three seasons were difficult ones with the team winning a total of 16 games combined.
-Cherry took over coaching duties in the fourth season.
+Cherry took over coaching duties in the fourth season after firing Rick Vaive and hiring himself as replacement.
 During Cherry's one season as head coach of the IceDogs, the team managed 11 victories (only a slight improvement) and failed to make the playoffs for the fourth straight year.
 Cherry drew some criticism for his sudden decision to allow European-born players onto the IceDogs line-up during the one season he coached the team.